zhsaymj/loaders.gl/modules/core/docs/api-reference/parse.md

 - `loaders` - can be a single loader or an array of loaders.
 If single loader is provided, will force to use it.
 If ommitted, will use the list of pre-registered loaders (see `registerLoaders`)

+- `data`: loaded data or an object that allows data to be loaded.
+See table below for valid input types for this parameter.
+- `loaders` - can be a single loader or an array of loaders.
+If ommitted, will use the list of pre-registered loaders (see `registerLoaders`)
 - `options`: optional, options for the loader (see documentation of the specific loader).
 - `url`: optional, assists in the autoselection of a loader if multiple loaders are supplied to `loader`.

 Returns: